mark-ingenosity/DOpus-IconSetBuilder/README.md

 ## Caveats

 - `YAML file format:` Line indentation must use spaces and not tabs.
 This is a YAML formatting requirement (it does not apply to JSON).
 If you have inadvertently used tabs or end up with a mix of tabs and spaces, there are quite a few good online converters that will heal your woes.
 Do a Google search on "spaces tabs online converter".
 Here's one such converter on [browserling](https://www.browserling.com/tools/tabs-to-spaces).
 - `Then why include YAML?` The answer is that YAML format is easier to read than JSON (according to this humble developer)  and, if you follow the remedy to the previous caveat, is easier to create.
 There are no curly braces and double quotes and commas.

+   ## Optional

+When executed, `IconSetBuilder.cmd` automatically loads the necessary Python 3 virtual environment required to run the script and unloads that environment upon completion.
+If you wish to see how things work under the hood, you can manually load the Python environment by executing the batch file `lib\python\Scripts\activate.bat`.
+Conversely, to unload the Python environment, execute the batch file `lib\python\Scripts\deactivate.bat`.
+When activated, you can execute python commands within this local virtual environment, review the installed Python packages, add your own packages and edit the Python source code `IconSetBuilder.py` in any way you wish.
+So that other Directory Opus users can benefit from your work, please contribute your changes through the provided GitHub link.

 ## GitHub